Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 ## Components

-While we can use CSS-only as our design system, using React components with SCSS vastly improve our ability to standardize our components beyond just styling.
-With components, we can add quick customizations through React props and standardize our components for accessibility.
+While we can use pure CSS as our styling sheet, using SCSS with React components vastly improve our ability to standardize our components beyond just styling.
+Components allows

+- quick customizations through React props
+- standardizations to our components for accessibility
+- reusing the same component multiple times

 Because of these benefits, we use a component-first approach to developing web pages.
 Please componentize whenever you can and use them to build high-quality web pages!

-As a note, the design system is put together based on industry trends and practices.
+As a note, the DS is put together based on industry trends and practices.
 If you had ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similiaries between their components and ours.

 ### Layout and Columns